rawfunkmaharishi/rawfunkmaharishi.github.io/blog/_posts/2014-11-12-being-data-driven.md

     {% endfor %}
 {% endraw %}

-Being data-driven for a footer or a navigation bar is all very well, but what about entirely data-driven blog posts?
+Building a footer or a navigation bar this way is all very well, but what about entirely data-driven blog posts?
 Well, those [sets of three dashes](http://rawfunkmaharishi.uk/blog/2014/11/11/getting-started-with-jekyll/#create-some-content) that we have at the top of each content page are delimiters for [Jekyll front matter](http://jekyllrb.com/docs/frontmatter/), where we normally specify things like titles and layouts.
 However, it's just YAML, and we can put anything we want in there.
 Which led me to the idea of

 ##Data-driven gigs